ynotstartups/notes/notes/podcast.md

 # Podcast

+Making podcast is more comfortable compared to video, because we are just having conversations.

 ## Tips - General Structure

 - How did we started doing with this topic? ( For example what's our firsts impression about coffee in our life)